InstantWebP2P/AppNet/README.md

 # AppNet
-reThinking Application Centric Networking for IoT, Edge and Cloud Computing
+Application Centric Networking for IoT, Edge and Cloud Computing